-How to File for a Tax Extension for a Federal Return
+How to File an Extension for a Federal Tax Return

 What Is an Extension and What Does It Do?

 You're asking the Internal Revenue Service to give you six more months to submit your tax return when you file for an extension.
-The deadline for your 2018 personal return is April 15, 2019 unless you live in Maine or Massachusetts, where April 15 is observed as Patriot's Day.
-The next day—April 16—is Emancipation Day in the District of Columbia, so this gives folks in Maine and Massachusetts two extra days to file their return.
-They have until April 17.
+The deadline for your annual personal returns is April 15, unless it falls on a weekend or there's a holiday observed, in which case your taxes would be due the next business day.

-An extension gives you until Oct.
+If you file an extension, you have until Oct.
 15 to file your return, no questions asked.
 Just file IRS Form 4868 instead of your tax return on or before the April deadline.
-The extension is automatic—you don't have to chew your nails waiting for a nod of approval from the IRS.
-When it receives your request form, that's the end of it...or at least it's the end of the extension process.
+The extension is automatic — you don't have to chew your nails waiting for a nod of approval from the IRS.
+When the agency receives your request form, that's the end of it. or at least it's the end of the extension process.
 You still have to file your tax return, but you now have six more months to do it.

 If You Owe the IRS Money